 The House Bill is referred to the House Natural Resources and Disasters Subcommittee, House Criminal Justice Subcommittee and House State Affairs Committee.
 The bill passed its first committee, House Natural Resources and Disasters Subcommittee 18-1 and MIA waived in support of the bill in committee.
 The bill passed its second committee of reference on April 1st in House Criminal Justice Subcommittee with one amendment 15-0.
 CS/HB 1149 has one committee stop left, House State Affairs Committee.
-The bill was not on State Affairs as of the writing of this report.
-The next meeting is April 17th.
+The bill was not on the State Affairs Committee this week.
+The next State Affairs Committee meeting is scheduled for April 16th.
 MIA supports this bill.